Grotawred/Intita-final-project-web/README.md

 Firstly, our project works on local server, so some features will not work without this one.

 Our project uses HTML, CSS and JavaScript.
-The design has been composed using Figma.
+The design has been composed with Figma.

 If you want to run our project you need to complete these steps: